The Patient Experience in the Changing Healthcare Landscape

 ImageFIRST conducted a study to measure the impact a quality patient gown has on the patient perception of a healthcare facility.
 Eight outpatient facilities associated with health systems across the country chose to participate in the study.
 The administrators of these facilities were interested in finding ways to improve patient perception and helping to measure the effect of one potential way to impact the patient experience.

-The study focused on two groups: patients who were given standard gowns or robes, and patients who were given higher-end, ImageFIRST Comfort Care gowns or robe.
+The study focused on two groups: patients who were given standard gowns or robes, and patients who were given higher-end, ImageFIRST Comfort Care gowns or robes.
 Patients were surveyed regarding their impression of the outpatient facility and were asked whether their robe or gown gave them a favorable impression of the health system.
 The first group of patients was surveyed when the medical facility provided its standard robes and gowns.
-The second group was surveyed after the facilities switched to ImageFIRST high-quality gowns and robe.
+The second group was surveyed after the facilities switched to ImageFIRST high-quality gowns and robes.

 In total, the survey comprised 1,067 patients.
 576 of them were surveyed prior to switching to the high-quality gowns or robes.
 491 patients were surveyed following the change.
 While several factors influence a patient’s experience, quality is an essential component in shaping your patients’ satisfaction.